What if you could run more – while feeling stronger and getting far fewer injuries?

 - This medicine ball workout can be done twice per week after you run (or do one set as a warm-up before a weight lifting session)

 For those runners who don’t have access to a gym, this workout can be used in place of weights.
 No fancy equipment needed, just a good medicine ball.

 New routines can sometimes be hard to remember – and playing the video and watching my ugly mug every time you do this workout is a hassle.

 So I’ve put together a PDF that includes the order of all the medicine ball exercises, pictures so you don’t forget (what the hell is a “rocky solo?!”) plus instructions that you can print out and refer to anytime you’d like.

-If you’re not already a subscriber, you can download it for free by signing up here or in the form below.
+If you’re not already a subscriber, you can download it for free by signing up here.
 Enjoy!